NOAA Engagement With Nations and Entities Under the Moratorium Protection Act

 NOAA identified China, Costa Rica, Guyana, Mexico, the Russian Federation, Senegal, and Taiwan for having vessels engaged in IUU fishing activities during 2018–2020.

-NOAA identified the following nations and entities for lacking a regulatory program comparable in effectiveness to the United States to reduce the bycatch of protected marine life in their fishing operations: Algeria, Barbados, China, Côte d'Ivoire, Croatia, Cyprus, Egypt, European Union, France, Greece, Grenada, Guyana, Italy, Japan, Republic of Korea, Malta, Mauritania, Mexico, Morocco, Namibia, Portugal, Saint Vincent and the Grenadines, Senegal, South Africa, Spain, Taiwan, Trinidad and Tobago, Tunisia and Turkey.
+NOAA identified 29 nations and entities that lack a regulatory program comparable in effectiveness to the United States to reduce the bycatch of protected marine life in their fishing operations.
+These include: Algeria, Barbados, China, Côte d'Ivoire, Croatia, Cyprus, Egypt, European Union, France, Greece, Grenada, Guyana, Italy, Japan, Republic of Korea, Malta, Mauritania, Mexico, Morocco, Namibia, Portugal, Saint Vincent and the Grenadines, Senegal, South Africa, Spain, Taiwan, Trinidad and Tobago, Tunisia and Turkey.

 Results of NOAA’s consultations with these nations and entities will be announced in NOAA’s 2023 Report to Congress on Improving International Fisheries Management.